 Working with Joomla allowed us the flexibility to give the content team access to there work, and simple custom modules for layout in a bespoke way.
 We moved them to the latest version which had a few years improvements under the hood.

-There will be an expansion into multiple languages in the future roadmap, and we are familiar with the CMS capability to do this when ready.
+There will be an expansion into multiple languages in the roadmap, Apex Auctions with BidJS, and we are familiar with the CMS steps to do this.